Blaisorblade/pdbp.github.io/index.md

 ```

 Again, note that `bind` and `result` really provide a lot of, agreed, pointful, power of expression for library developers.
-Also, again, note that the definitions of `function`, `compose` and `product` naturally read from left to right.
+Also, note that the definitions of `function`, `compose` and `product` naturally read from left to right.

 ### **Defining computational capabilities in terms of programming and applying capabilities**